CodeLinaro-mirror/le_sdk-tools/qimsdk/README.md

 ### Initial One Time Setup

-# Steps for eSDK and TFLite dev-package Installation
+# Steps for eSDK Installation

 ## eSDK